jepst/CloudHaskell/README.md

 Cloud Haskell has two interfaces:

 * an interface based on message-passing between distributed processes.
 Think of it as Erlang (or MPI) in Haskell.
 We call this part the _process layer_.
-* an fault-tolerant data-centric interface.
+* a fault-tolerant data-centric interface.
 We call this part the _task layer_.
-This layer makes it easier to build distributed applications; the framework automatically takes of moving your data around and recovering from hardware failure.
+This layer makes it even easier to build distributed applications; the framework automatically takes care of moving your data around and recovering from hardware failure.
 This layer can be compared to Google's MapReduce but is in fact more flexible; it's closer to Microsoft's Dryad.
-We're currently working on proper documentation for this layer.

 This file contains a (slightly out-of-date) introduction to the process layer.
 We're working on proper documentation for the task layer, but there are example programs included in the distribution.